 Duckweed is small-leaved aquatic vegetation that is commonly seen as a green patchwork over open water in daily situations.
 Having a significant amount of protein makes it suitable for human consumption.

 It is essential to consume enough protein to maintain excellent health.
-Plant can have approximately to 40% nutritional value of proteins when cultivated under ideal circumstances.
+Plants can have approximately 40% nutritional value of proteins when cultivated under ideal circumstances.

 These proteins are quickly digested by the human body.

 Duckweed cultivation is also ecologically beneficial because it develops quickly and does not necessitate extensive agricultural or animal rearing.